Home

 The Way We Live Award

 The Way We Live Award, sponsored by Pioneer, Iowa Farmer Today and WHO Radio, The Big Show, recognizes Iowa farm families who have demonstrated their dedication to agriculture and strong Iowa farm values.
-In 2023, The Way We Live Award, in its 15th year of recognizing outstanding farm families, awarded six Iowa families who exemplify hard working farm values and a love for the occupation of farming.
-So far, The Way We Live Award has been given to 82 well-deserving Iowa families.
+In 2024, The Way We Live Award, in its 16th year of recognizing outstanding farm families, will award six Iowa families who exemplify hard working farm values and a love for the occupation of farming.
+So far, The Way We Live Award has been given to 89 well-deserving Iowa families.

 See if you know the previous winners and be sure to thank them for their service and dedication to the agriculture industry.